jpchaib/swipejobs-frontend/README.md

 -   **API Integration**: Utilizes the provided API endpoints to fetch user profiles, job matches, and handle job acceptance/rejection.
 -   **Responsiveness**: The application is designed to be responsive across various screen sizes.
 -   **Modularity**: Code is structured into reusable components for better maintainability.
--   **Testing**: Includes tests written with Jest to ensure the reliability of components and functionality.
+-   **Testing**: Includes tests written with Jest to ensure the reliability of functionality.

 ## Project Setup